iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 - In the **validation set**, 26 near-duplicate groups were found, involving 69 images in total.
 All duplicates in a group had consistent labels.
 - For the **cross validation-training search**, we discovered that 269 images from the validation set matched 400 training images.

 We continued evaluating models with near duplicates removed.
-First, we removed all near duplicate groups in the validation set (x Val, Table 5).
-Next, we removed validation images that appeared in the training set (x Cross, Table 5), and then we removed both  (x Val + Cross, Table 5).
-Lastly, we removed all exact duplicates and near duplicates from the validation set (x All, Table 5).
-As shown in **Table 5**, removing near duplicates had minimal impact on accuracy, as these images were mostly consistently assigned the same label within each duplicate group.
+First, we removed all near duplicate groups in the validation set (<a href="#table5">Table 5</a>, x Val).
+Next, we removed validation images that appeared in the training set (<a href="#table5">Table 5</a>, x Cross), and then we removed both  (<a href="#table5">Table 5</a>, x Val + Cross).
+Lastly, we removed all exact duplicates and near duplicates from the validation set (<a href="#table5">Table 5</a>, x All).
+As shown in <a href="#table5">**Table 5**</a>, removing near duplicates had minimal impact on accuracy, as these images were mostly consistently assigned the same label within each duplicate group.

 | Model | Standard | × Val | × Cross | × Val+Cross | × All |
 | --- | --- | --- | --- | --- | --- |
 | OpenCLIP | 84.61 | 84.60 | 84.63 | 84.62 | 85.32 |
 | EfficientNetV2 | 85.56 | 85.54 | 85.59 | 85.59 | 86.59 |

-<div style="margin: 20px 0px 20px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">Table 5.
+<div id="table5" style="margin: 20px 0px 20px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">Table 5.
 OpenCLIP and EfficientNet accuracies on the whole ImageNet-1k (Standard) and without (x) different kinds of duplicates. </div>

 ## Prompting Vision-Language Models

-Issues with dataset construction, such as overlapping or imprecise WordNet synsets that may evolve over time, raise questions about their impact on the evaluation of vision-language models like CLIP<d-cite key="15"/>.
 CLIP zero-shot classification is based on the distance of the image embeddings to the text embeddings representing each class.
 A natural approach is to create class embeddings based on the WordNet synset names.
-However, there are issues.
+However, there are problems, such as overlapping synsets or WordNet synsets whose meanings evolve over time.

-As mentioned in the [section about dataset construction](#dataset-construction-issues), WordNet synset names typically consist of multiple terms.
 For example, the term maillot appears in both *"maillot"* and *"maillot, tank suit"*.
 The first synset definition is "tights for dancers or gymnasts", while the second one is "a woman's one-piece bathing suit".
-This can create significant difficulties for any VLM.

-An investigation of the CLIP codebase reveals the authors, created a [customized OpenAI version](https://github.com/openai/CLIP/blob/dcba3cb2e2827b402d2701e7e1c7d9fed8a20ef1/notebooks/Prompt_Engineering_for_ImageNet.ipynb) of the ImageNet-1k class names.
-Despite not being explicitly stated in the original work, it seems the authors were aware of many of the issues in the original class names.
-In the notebook, the authors suggest further work with class names is necessary, a sentiment we agree with.

 #### Class Text Prompt Modifications: An Empirical Study

-To illustrate the impact of class names in zero-shot recognition, we developed a new set of ["modified" class names](https://gist.github.com/lasickaKolcava/dd86fc8ed496735e2a57c46ccf67996d), building on OpenAI’s version.
+To illustrate the impact of class names in zero-shot recognition, we developed a new set of ["modified" class names](https://github.com/klarajanouskova/ImageNet/blob/main/classes/modified_classnames.txt), building on [OpenAI’s version](https://github.com/openai/CLIP/blob/dcba3cb2e2827b402d2701e7e1c7d9fed8a20ef1/notebooks/Prompt_Engineering_for_ImageNet.ipynb) of the ImageNet-1k class names.
+In the notebook, the authors suggest further work with class names is necessary.
 In the experiments, we decided to use OpenCLIP, an open-source implementation that outperforms the original CLIP model.

-**Table 6** shows recognition accuracy for the five classes with the most significant gain when using OpenAI class names vs. the original ImageNet names.
-The changes of the text whose embedding is used primarily address CLIP's need for a broader context.
+<a href="#table6">**Table 6**</a> shows recognition accuracy for the five classes with the most significant gain when using OpenAI class names vs. the original ImageNet names.
+The changes primarily address CLIP's need for a broader context.
 For instance, in ImageNet, *"sorrel"* refers to a horse coloring, while in common usage, we’re used to hearing it refer to a [plant](https://en.wikipedia.org/wiki/Sorrel).
 This can be a problem for VLMs due to the lack of context, which in turn the new class name *"common sorrel horse"* provides.

 <table style="margin-top: 20px;">
   <thead>